Suspect in death of Kim Jong Un's half brother seen wearing 'LOL' shirt

 The women, who were carrying an Indonesian passport and a Vietnamese passport, have been remanded into custody for seven days.
 A 26-year-old Malaysian man also has been arrested in the case.
 He is believed to be the boyfriend of one of the female suspects, Mat said.

-South Korea's National Assembly Intelligence Committee has concluded Kim was poisoned, but Malaysian officials on Thursday distanced themselves from the claim.
+South Korea's National Assembly Intelligence Committee has concluded Kim was poisoned.
+Malaysian officials are yet to release the official autopsy results.

-"That is only speculation," Malaysia's Deputy Prime Minister Ahmad Zahid Hamidi said during a news conference in Kuala Lumpur.
+Malaysia's Deputy Prime Minister Ahmad Zahid Hamidi dismissed reports of North Korean involvement during a news conference in Kuala Lumpur.
+"That is only speculation," he said.

 Kim, the first-born, illegitimate son of the late leader Kim Jong Il, was apparently attacked as he waited to board a plane at Kuala Lumpur International Airport en route to the Chinese territory of Macau to visit relatives.